flashbots/suave-specs/specs/metaspec/README.md

 ### Frontmatter

 A spec must being with frontmatter.
-Frontmatter is a preamble to the document placed right at the start, delimited with --- and containing YAML data.
-The frontmatter for the present spec looks like this:
+Frontmatter is a preamble to the document, is delimited with `---`, and contains YAML data.
+The frontmatter for the present spec is as follows:

 ```
 ---